annkonna/SUNY-Comparison-Web-App/README.md

 4. Run server.py to start the webserver.
 5. Open a web browser and point at localhost:8080.
 The Welcome Page will show up with options for ‘Locations’, Graduation Rates – 12 year progression’, and ‘Profile Details’.
 6. Click each one to see a corresponding page.
 The locations page shows a map with the 4 SUNY locations and some details, The ‘Graduation ….’
 Link shows a graph showing the graduation rates of the 4 universities (progression over 12 years), and ‘Profile…’ shows a spreadsheet page with more info about the 4 universities.
+7. Note: changing any of the Javascript etc. files that the html accesses can result in the webserver still using the old files due to browser caching.
+The issue can be avoided by forcing the browser to do a “hard refresh” - Windows: Ctrl+F5, Mac: Cmd+Shift+R, Linux: Ctrl+Shift+R. Also, use “debug=True, reloader=True” as additional bottle.run parameters when developing code.

 Architecture and Concepts: